PetrovicsRobert/coffee-shop-sales-analysis/README.md

 ![Products with Low Sales but Potential](https://raw.githubusercontent.com/PetrovicsRobert/coffee-shop-sales-analysis/refs/heads/main/powerbi_charts/marketing_2.png)

+#### Insight
+Several products such as "I Need My Bean!
+Latte cup," "Civet Cat," and "I Need My Bean!
+Diner mug" have low sales volumes but show potential for growth if offered with discounts or promotions, evidenced by their relatively small but consistent sales and notable quantity changes in other related products.

+#### Recommendation
+Introduce targeted discount campaigns or promotional bundles for these low-performing products to boost awareness and trial, potentially increasing overall demand and expanding customer interest.

+---

 **5.3.
 Which time slots during the day show low sales volume but could be targeted with promotions to increase revenue and improve overall sales performance?**
 ```sql
 SELECT